-Prerequisite: GRA E111, GRA E230, ART E121, and ENG E101.
+Prerequisite: GRA\ E111, ART\ E121, and ENG\ E101.

 An exploration of desktop publishing and page layout programs that enable designers to execute fine control over type and graphic placement.
-QuarkXPress has become the industry standard among design professionals who use Macintosh computers for desktop publishing.
-Adobe has introduced InDesign that has many of the features and capabilities of QuarkXPress as well as the familiarity of Adobe tools and palettes.
-Students will acquire the knowledge and practical experience necessary to use these programs effectively in a production environment.
+QuarkXPress and InDesign have become the industry standard among design professionals for desktop publishing.
+In this course students will acquire the knowledge and practical experience necessary to use these programs effectively in a production environment.
+Projects may include brochures, business cards, letterheads, and the layout and design of the school newspaper.